whistlegraph/2022.aesthetic.computer/README.txt

  - [X] Routing: Check ~tilde~ key - don't push duplicate states in the history.

  ***Meta***
-  - [🟢] Serve a 404 page for anything else that breaks.
-    - [] Right now it just crashes here: https://aesthetic.computer/okok
-    - [] Right now it just is black here: https://aesthetic.computer/~niki/whatever
   - [] Add support for custom / locally generated thumbnail overrides.
     - [] Test override for some specific route... maybe blank?
     - [] Come up with cover image in Figma?
+  - [x] Serve a 404 page for anything else that breaks.
+    - [x] Right now it just crashes here: https://aesthetic.computer/okok
+    - [x] Right now it just is black here: https://aesthetic.computer/~niki/whatever
   - [x] Do the TOML routes actually matter?
 No.
   - [x] Get ~/niki/blank working again.
   - [x] Separate out / parse the text before loading a disk serverside so that